-GEOL 10100-4 Introductory Geology Laboratory Syllabus Section 4: T/F 11:10am-12:25pm Spring 2022 online-synchronous
+Geology 101 Introductory Geology Laboratory Syllabus Section 7: T/F 11:30 am-12:45 pm Spring 2024 HN 1021

-Instructor: Jingyu Wang Office: HN 1032 Office Hours: T/F 12:25-12:55pm E-mail: jingyuwang5@gmail.com
+Instructor: Jingyu Wang Office Hours: online zoom E-mail: jwa0015@hunter.cuny.edu

 Brief description/purpose of course:

 GEOL 101, Introductory Geology Lab, is a laboratory science course.
 GEOL 101 assists you, in learning and expanding your understanding of the scale of the Earth and the forces that shape it with laboratory and field experiences.
 This course will serve as an introduction to the earth sciences and will prepare you for further coursework in the Environmental Studies program.
 It will also give you a working knowledge and vocabulary to take other physical geography and geology courses.
 Moreover, it will introduce you to some of the cutting-edge technologies used in the earth sciences, potentially drawing some of you into an earth science related career path.
 In general, there will be a 1:2 ratio between lecture and lab work over the course of each week.